 1. Watch Sunrise from the Peak of Mount Rinjani

 After visiting the Gili Islands, hiking Rinjani is the most popular tourist activity on Lombok.
 It’s a tough hike and you can’t do it in a day.
 Most people choose to take the three-day two-night trek to climb Mount Rinjani.
-If you are feeling really fit you might be able to do the two-day one-night tour.
 While the Rinjani Trekking Tour is expensive it is worth it.
 From the top of Rinjani you have almost panoramic views over the island and can see as far away as Mount Agung on Bali.
 I’ve climbed Mount Rinjani once before.
 If you enjoy the outdoors then this is one of the best things to do in Lombok.

 2. Trek to Tiu Kelep Waterfall

 In the hills of Lombok you can find a lot of waterfalls.
 If you have to pick the most popular then it’s between Sendang Gile Waterfall and Tiu Kelep.
 Personally I prefer Tiu Kelep Waterfall, which is located in the North of the island.
 The setting is beautiful, with lush tropical jungle surrounding the falls.
 You can find a useful guide on visiting Tiu Kelep Waterfall on Jones Around the World.